 Alpha-Pinene: Great for Alzheimer’s pt, Memory impairment, Anti-inflammatory

-Pinene is the most common terpene in the natural world (but not in marijuana; myrcene is the most common terpene in marijuana).
+Pinene is the most common cannabinoid terpene in the natural world (but not in marijuana; myrcene is the most common terpene in marijuana).
 It is responsible for the bronchodilation effects of cannabis.
 It can also act as a stimulant and an AChE inhibitor.
-It’s also found in rosemary and basil and has a wide variety of positive effects, including pain relief, inflammation and anxiety.
+It’s also found in rosemary and basil and has many positive effects, including pain relief, inflammation, and anxiety.

 Found in two varieties, alpha, which is responsible for that wonderful pine aroma, and beta, which has a scent like rosemary, dill, or parsley.
-Pinene is a strong bronchodilator, but also has strong anti-inflammatory and antiseptic effects that have been used for centuries in herbal medicines.
+Pinene is a strong bronchodilator and has strong anti-inflammatory and antiseptic effects that have been used for centuries in herbal medicines.

-Pinene, found in sage and conifers, has been shown to aid in alertness and memory retention. α-Pinene in particular is thought to reduce the memory deficits commonly reported as a side-effect of THC consumption.
-It likely demonstrates this activity due to its action as an acetylcholinesterase inhibitor, a class of compounds which are known to aid memory and increase alertness.
+Pinene, found in sage and conifers, has been shown to aid in alertness and memory retention. α-Pinene, in particular, is thought to reduce the memory deficits commonly reported as a side-effect of THC consumption.
+It likely demonstrates this activity due to its action as an acetylcholinesterase inhibitor, a class of compounds known to aid memory and increase alertness.

-α-Pinene contributes significantly to many of the varied, distinct, and unique odor profiles of the multitude of marijuana strains, varieties and cultivars. α-Pinene is rapidly absorbed across lung blood vessels and exerts great anti-inflammatory and antimicrobial effects, as well as having some activity as an ACE inhibitor (controls blood pressure).
+The cannabinoid terpene α-Pinene contributes significantly to many of the varied, distinct, and unique odor profiles of many marijuana strains, varieties, and cultivars. α-Pinene is rapidly absorbed across lung blood vessels and exerts great anti-inflammatory and antimicrobial effects and has some activity as an ACE inhibitor (controls blood pressure).

-Keep in mind that pinene-dominant strains are uncommon (meaning it’s rarely the most abundant terpene in a strain), but it’s commonly seen as the second most abundant terpene in a strain’s terpene composition.
+Keep in mind that pinene-dominant strains are uncommon (meaning it’s rarely the most abundant terpene in a strain).
+Still, it’s commonly seen as the second most abundant terpene in a strain’s terpene composition.
 Pinene can be found in strains like Strawberry Cough and Blue Dream, Big Smooth, Snoop’s Dream, and Critical mass.

-Limonene may not be present in all cannabis strains but has powerful anti-fungal and antibacterial properties.
+The cannabinoid terpene Limonene and it’s effects may not be present in all cannabis strains.
+However, it has powerful anti-fungal and antibacterial properties.
 Its great smell means that it is a common additive in household cleaning and cosmetic products.
 Limonene can also help to relieve stress and enhance mood.

 Limonene smells citrusy and is found in — you guessed it — citrus!
 It also vaporizes low, at 350 °F, and is associated with anti-anxiety effects, along with some anti-depressant effects.
 It’s also used for its anti-inflammation properties.
 It’s the second most abundant terpene found in cannabis; limonene can also be found in various citrus fruits and is responsible for the citrusy smell.
 Limonene can also help to bust stress and enhance mood.

-Strains high in Limonene include Sour Diesel and OG Kush as well as Super Lemon Haze.
+Strains high in the cannabinoid terpene Limonene include Sour Diesel and OG Kush and Super Lemon Haze.

 Linalool: Calming; can balance out the anxious side effect of THC

-Linalool has a wonderful, floral scent and is found in lavender.
-It’s also been known to have anti-depressant properties, and if you’ve ever turned to a lavender-scented candle or bath to relax — a strain high in linalool would also do the trick!
-Linalool can help to balance out the anxious side effect sometimes produced by THC and this makes it an ideal terpene for the treatment of anxiety.
+Linalool has a wonderful floral scent and is found in lavender.
+It’s also known to have anti-depressant properties, and if you’ve ever turned to a lavender-scented candle or bath to relax — a strain high in linalool would also do the trick!
+The cannabis terpenes Linalool and its effects can help balance out the anxious side effects sometimes produced by THC, making it an ideal terpene for the treatment of anxiety.

 Linalool is present in strains like Special Kush, Amnesia Haze, and OG Shark, Kosher Kush.